react-boilerplate/react-boilerplate/docs/testing/component-testing.md

 });
 ```

-> Failing to call cleanup when you've called render could result in a memory leak and tests which are not "idempotent"
+> Failing to call `cleanup` when you've called `render` could result in a memory leak and tests which are not "idempotent"
-(which can lead to difficult to debug errors in your tests). ([react-testing-library](https://github.com/kentcdodds/react-testing-library))
+(which can lead to difficult to debug errors in your tests).
+(From the [react-testing-library documentation](https://testing-library.com/docs/react-testing-library/api#cleanup))

 Our finished test file looks like this: